 4. Shot Peening – At 3DPRINTUK we have introduced a new shot peening service that takes our existing, fantastic finish a huge leap closer to that of injection moulding.

 Parts That Are Best Suited To 3D Printed Batch Production Runs

-- Personalised Items – Again, due to the lack of tooling, there are no setup costs – this means that you can make unique items for the same price as identical ones.
-This can be great for small corporate gifts and alike.
+3. Personalised Items – Again, due to the lack of tooling, there are no setup costs – this means that you can make unique items for the same price as identical ones.
+This can be great for small corporate gifts and the like.